adonisjs/legacy.adonisjs.com/docs/docs/guides/04-database/01-introduction.md

 However, at times, the standard query builder API may not be able express the queries you want to construct.
 For example: Using the native database methods like `YEAR`, `LOWER` and so on.

+In scanerios like these, you can opt in for the Raw query builder.

 [codegroup]

 ```ts{4}{Raw where clause}